fernandozhs/neatnik/doc/genotype.md

 Genotype(Organism* organism_, Genotype* genotype_);
 ```

-Constructs a deep copy of the referenced input `Genotype`, and associates it to the referenced input `Organism`.
+Constructs a deep copy of the referenced input `Genotype`, associating it to the referenced input `Organism`.
 &nbsp;